PETER & DONNA THOMAS

 Watch a different 3 minute interview showing a collection of 5 different instrument books.
 Click here.

 Read about our walk from San Francisco to Yosemite following the route John Muir used in 1868.
-Click here to read about the trip.
+Click here.

 Buy our guide book for walking to Yosemite following Muir's route.
-Click here for info.
+Click here.

 Being a Book Artist